Carbs

 Think about it: building anything takes a lot of time, energy and resources.
 Building muscle is no different.
 The body requires a lot of energy to power through workouts that result in bigger, stronger muscles.
 Where does the body get most of that energy?
 Usually from carbs.

 Out of all the energy sources for the human body, researchers have found that carbohydrates are the main source of energy in the human diet.
-This means that carbs aren’t just for athletes.
-Carbs are a great source of energy for anyone’s daily activities, including exercise.
+And you can't build muscle if you can't perform in the gym.
+And performance is directly tied to energy availability.

 The role that carbs play in recovery goes back to glycogen stores.
 Immediately after exercise, athletes need to replenish their glycogen stores in order to prevent glycogen depletion.